 Such originating acts as creating legal relations are called ‘uqudat or contracts and acts cancelling or annulling contracts are called fusukhat such as avoidance of a sale in the exercise of an ‘option’.

-Right is something which one is entitled to under the law.
-It is a power of free action or a combination of certain privilege and certain duty on some other person.
-The rights in Islam are given by Almighty and enforced and protected by the State.
+Right is something to which one is entitled under the law.
+It is a power of free action or a combination of certain privileges and certain duties on some other person.
+The rights in Islam are given by the Almighty and enforced and protected by the State.

 Classification of Rights: